-Low Density Residential Zone Any building or structure, excluding ancillary structures, shall be setback a minimum of 2m from any road, shared accessway or reserve.
+LRZ-S3 Height in Relation to Boundary Low Density Any building or structure shall comply with RDIS Residential Zone the Height in Relation to Boundary requirements in APP1.
+Matters of discretion are restricted to: LRZ-S4 Setbacks Low Density Residential Zone Any building or structure, excluding ancillary structures, shall be setback a minimum of 2m from any road, shared accessway or reserve.
 Except any site with road frontage to Pioneer Drive, Takapō / Lake Tekapo shall have any building or structure, excluding ancillary structures, setback a minimum of 4.5m.
-Any building or structure, excluding ancillary structures, 93 shall be setback a minimum of 2m from any internal boundary.
-LRZ-S5 Coverage Low Density Residential Zone The maximum building coverage of any site shall not exceed 40%.
-The maximum building and impervious coverage of any site shall not exceed 50%.
-RDIS Matters of discretion are restricted to: RES-MD4 LRZ-S6 Ridgeline Low Density Residential Zone Specific Control Area 5 1.
-No buildings or structures shall protrude above the ridgeline extending towards the Tekapo River when viewed from a public place.
-DIS LRZ-S7 Servicing Low Density Residential Zone in Kimbell and Albury 1.
-All residential units and buildings requiring wastewater disposal which are not connected to a reticulated sewer network, but which involve the discharge of wastewater, shall be provided with an on-site wastewater treatment and disposal system, authorised by Environment the Canterbury Regional Council by way of a rule in a regional plan or a resource consent.
-94
+Any building or structure, excluding ancillary structures, 92 shall be setback a minimum of 2m from any internal Matters of discretion are restricted to: RES-MD3 LRZ-S5 Low Density Residential Zone Coverage 1.
+The maximum building coverage of any site shall not exceed 40%.
+2. The maximum building and impervious coverage of any site shall not exceed 50%.
+RDIS Matters of discretion are restricted to: RES-MD4 LRZ-S6 Ridgeline Low Density Residential Zone Specific Control Area 5 No buildings or structures shall protrude above the ridgeline extending towards the Tekapo River when viewed from a public place.
+DIS LRZ-S7 Servicing Low Density Residential Zone in Kimbell and Albury All residential units and buildings requiring wastewater disposal which are not connected to a reticulated sewer network, but which involve the discharge of wastewater, shall be provided with an on-site wastewater treatment and disposal system, authorised by the Canterbury Regional Council by way of a rule in a regional plan or a resource consent.
+93 DIS

-93 Response to Minute 4 - S42A Authors, TL&GL (121) 94 Consequential Amendment ECAN (57)
+&lt;sup>92 Response to Minute 4 - S42A Authors, TL&GL (121) Consequential Amendment ECAN (57)